sdsc-innovation/itembed/README.md

 # Itemset embeddings

-_Disclaimer: This project is named _item2vec_, is not related to the work of [Barkan and Koenigstein](#ref_item2vec) and has been developed independently, though the core idea is similar.
-Any further reference to _item2vec_ is to be associated to the current project._

 This is yet another variation of the well-known _word2vec_ method, proposed by [Mikolov et al.](#ref_word2vec), applied to unordered sequences, which commonly referred as itemsets.
-The contribution of _item2vec_ is twofold:
+The contribution of _itembed_ is twofold:

  1. Modifying the base algorithm to handle unordered sequences, which has an impact on the definition of context windows;